owncloud/web/docs/testing/testing.md

 ### Acceptance Tests (Nightwatch)

+{{< hint info >}}
+We've decided to switch to playwright for end-to-end tests.
+As we steadily increase the coverage of our playwright based e2e tests we keep the existing nightwatch based e2e tests maintained.
+However, we decided to not add new scenarios to the nightwatch based e2e tests anymore.

+In other words: only continue reading about our nightwatch based acceptance tests below if you need to debug a failing test.
+{{< /hint >}}

 At ownCloud, we have decided to adopt Docker as the main environment for developing our application.
 This also applies for running our acceptance tests.
 To run the tests without Docker on your local machine, please refer to the [manual testing guide]({{< ref "acceptance-tests-all.md" >}})